Solutions

 When Fleet delivers the profile to your hosts, Fleet will replace the variables.
 If something goes wrong, errors will appear on each host's Host details > OS settings.

-If you resend the profile (select Resend in Host details > OS settings), Fleet will get a new certificate and create a new seat in DigiCert, which will take 1 license.
-If you want to revoke a license, in DigiCert, head to Trust Lifcycle Manager > Account > Seats and remove the seat.
+for CN or seat ID, and the variable's value changes, Fleet will get a new certificate and create a new seat in DigiCert.
+This will add a new DigiCert license.
+If you want to revoke a license in DigiCert, head to Trust Lifcycle Manager > Account > Seats and remove the seat.<?xml version="1.0" encoding="UTF-8"?>

 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">